foco21/jprocess/README.md

 unprocess uses the [Camera2 API][1] to capture raw sensor data from the camera before being converted to a human-viewable file format.

-Currently, unprocess allows users to choose between RAW (.dng) or JPEG (.jpg) for the final, saved file.
-The images are captured in the same way, but in the latter case the raw data is converted from RAW to bitmap data before being compressed into a JPEG.
+The app now allows users to select individual physical cameras (wide, telephoto, ultra-wide, etc.) from a list and switch between them directly on the camera screen.
+Users can choose between RAW (.dng), JPEG (.jpg), or PNG (.png) for the final, saved file.
+This ensures every photo is purely optical and unprocessed.

 [1]: https://developer.android.com/reference/android/hardware/camera2/package-summary.html

 Pre-requisites
 --------------

-- Android SDK 29+
+- Android SDK 34+
 - Android Studio 3.5+

 Screenshots